gabrielbaiduc/news_ai/README.md

 # Installation
 You'll need 'conda' installed on your computer to run this program.
 If you already have 'conda' skip to step 2.
 ### Step 1
-Install conda via the <a>'miniconda'</a> or 'miniforge' distributions.
+Install conda via the <a href="https://docs.anaconda.com/free/anaconda/install/index.html">miniconda</a> or <a href="https://github.com/conda-forge/miniforge">miniforge</a> distributions.
 I recommend the 'miniforge'.